The Kirby torus trick for surfaces

-Using this, we can first apply $0$-handle smoothing to isotope $f$ to be smooth near all vertices, then apply $1$-handle smoothing to isotope the new $f$ to be smooth near the $1$-skeleton of the triangulation, and finally apply $2$-handle smoothing to make the resulting $f$ smooth on all of $S$.
+To apply this, suppose first that $\bdy S$ is empty.
+As in the proof of Theorem~A we can do $0$-handle smoothing to isotope $f$ to be a diffeomorphism near all vertices of the triangulation of $S$, then apply $1$-handle smoothing to isotope the new $f$ to be a diffeomorphism near the $1$-skeleton of the triangulation, and finally apply $2$-handle smoothing to make the resulting $f$ a diffeomorphism on all of $S$.

-When $\bdy S$ is nonempty, we can choose a smooth collar on $\bdy S$.
-Using this, $f$ can be isotoped to be independent of the collar parameter in a smaller collar.
-The restriction of $f$ to $\bdy S$ is isotopic to a diffeomorphism, and this isotopy can be extended to an isotopy of $f$, damped down to the constant isotopy as one moves into the collar away from $\bdy S$.
-This gives a reduction to the case that $f$ is already smooth on a collar neighborhood of $\bdy S$.
-In this case choose a smooth triangulation of $S$ that restricts to a triangulation of a subcollar neighborhood of $\bdy S$, and then apply the smoothing procedure from the preceding paragraph to smooth $f$ near the simplices not in this subcollar.
+When $\bdy S$ is nonempty we first choose a smooth collar on $\bdy S$ and isotope $f$ to preserve the collar parameter in a smaller collar.
+The restriction of $f$ to $\bdy S$ is isotopic to a diffeomorphism, and this isotopy can be extended to an isotopy of $f$ which is constant outside the collar and ends with a new $f$ which is a diffeomorphism in a smaller collar.
+This gives a reduction to the case that $f$ is already smooth on a neighborhood of $\bdy S$.
+Then we can apply the smoothing procedure from the preceding paragraph to make $f$ a diffeomorphism on the handles corresponding to simplices not contained in $\bdy S$.

+By choosing the triangulation of $S$ to have small simplices we can make the isotopy of $f$ to a diffeomorphism small as well.
+In particular, homeomorphisms can be approximated by diffeomorphisms.

+For the proofs of Theorems~A and~B it would suffice to prove handle smoothing in the special case that the target surface $S$ is $\R^2$ since for Theorem~A the proof only involved handles contained in coordinate charts, while for Theorem~B a triangulation of $S$ can be chosen with each simplex contained in a coordinate chart.
+Restricting $S$ to be $\R^2$ does not seem to offer any significant simplifications in the proof of handle smoothing, however.

+The deduction of Theorems~A and~B from the Handle Smoothing Theorem used arguments that apply not just for surfaces but for manifolds of any dimension in which all handles can be smoothed.
+However, the only higher dimension where this happens is dimension three.